wsw321/WANG/README.md

 # Repo for  VisDrone2019-MOT task
-## The code will be uploaded in next 2 weeks.
+## The code will be uploaded in next year.